Yassir050/LinkVault/README.md

 * 📲 Tablets
 * 💻 Desktop screens

-The number of link cards automatically changes depending on screen width.
+Link cards and layout elements automatically adapt to the available screen width.

 ⸻

-🎨 Theme

-LinkVault includes two themes:

-* 🌙 Dark
-* ☀️ Light

-The selected theme is saved using LocalStorage and restored when the application is opened again.

-⸻

-🔒 Privacy
+🔐 Privacy & Security

-LinkVault does not send saved links to a server.
+LinkVault does not require:

+* ❌ User accounts
+* ❌ A backend server
+* ❌ An external database
+* ❌ Cloud storage

-All saved data remains inside the browser’s LocalStorage.
+Saved information remains inside the browser’s LocalStorage.

-No account or external database is required.
+The application also uses HTML escaping when rendering dynamic content to reduce the risk of injecting unintended HTML into the interface.

+Note: LocalStorage is browser-local storage, not encrypted secure storage.
+Users should avoid storing sensitive information in LinkVault.

 ⸻